 The second coming of Pokemon has caught up with technology.
 It surfaced early last week as an app developed by Niantic, a software development company based in San Francisco.
-The app has become the top-downloaded for both Apple and Android users.
+There is some speculation that it was passed through a secure mobile app development process to tighten the in-app protection.
+Given its popularity, the app has become top-downloaded for both Apple and Android users.

 The game originated in Japan in 1996 and has evolved into a well-known brand around the world.
 Its evolution continues two decades later.

 The game turned television series starring Ash Ketchum and the mouse-like creature Pikachu began on Nintendo’s Game Boy server.
 With the latest development by Niantic, the game can be accessed from virtually any new-age cellular device.